stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 }
 ```

-We prefer to specify the render pass by an object graph of the sub-passes and attachments references, whereas the underlying Vulkan descriptors use indices to refer to attachments (and later on sub-pass dependencies).
+We prefer to specify the render pass by an object graph of the sub-passes and attachments, whereas the underlying Vulkan descriptors use indices to refer to attachments (and later on sub-pass dependencies).
 However all of these are transient objects that have no relevance once the render pass has been instantiated.
 Additionally the application does not care about the attachment indices, unlike (for example) vertex attributes which are dependant on the shader layout.

-Therefore the render pass builder _allocates_ attachment indices by the introduction of the over-ridden `allocate` protected method:
+Therefore the render pass builder _allocates_ attachment indices by the introduction of the over-ridden `allocate` method:

 ```java
 public static class Builder {